Gamma can be attenuated but never fully stopped

 The photoelectric effect:

-is the most common form of interaction when the energy of the gamma rays is of the same order of magnitude as the energy binding atomic electrons to the nucleus.
+The photoelectric effect is the most common form of interaction when the energy of the gamma rays is of the same order of magnitude as the energy binding atomic electrons to the nucleus.
 The gamma ray can then eject an electron away from an atom, sharing its energy between the electron and the excited atom.
-The gamma ray disappear, but the atom release later on it's newly-acquired energy by emiting a 'fluorescence' photon, generally an X-ray.
+The gamma ray disappear, but the atom release later on it’s newly-acquired energy by emiting a ‘fluorescence’ photon, generally an X-ray.
 When an outermost electron replace an internal expelled electron, energy is released in the form of such fluorescence photons.

 Compton effect : elastic collision with an atomic electron